kytos/documentation/tutorials/napps/create_looping_napp.rst

 Setup
 ^^^^^

 In `main.py` file, we have to adjust the `setup()` method.
-This adjust tells the controller that this NApp will run repeatedly.
+We will add a line to tell the controller that this NApp will run repeatedly.

 .. code-block:: python

    def setup(self):
-       log.info("NApp Loop Loaded!")
+       log.info("Loop NApp Loaded!")
        self.execute_as_loop(settings.STATS_INTERVAL)

-The method execute_as_loop() is a built in Kytos NApps method that instructs the controller to execute the method `execute` every x seconds.
+The method execute_as_loop() is a Kytos NApp built-in method that instructs the controller to execute the method `execute` every *x* seconds.

-If you dont call `execute_as_loop` the `execute` method it will be executed only once, right after the `setup` method.
+If you don't call `execute_as_loop`, the `execute` method will be executed only once, right after the `setup` method is finished.

 Execute
 ^^^^^^^

-In `execute()` method we code what will be execute every fifteen seconds.
-In this case, we gather the controller's uptime and print in log file.
+In the `execute` method, we code what will be execute every fifteen seconds.
+In this case, we gather the controller's uptime and print it in the logs.

 .. code-block:: python

    def execute(self):
        uptime = self.controller.uptime()
-       log.info("Controller Uptime: {}".format(uptime))
+       log.info("Controller Uptime: %s", uptime)

 Running Periodically
 ~~~~~~~~~~~~~~~~~~~~

-Following, the entire NApp's source code of the looping NApp.
+The entire NApp's source code of the looping NApp follows:

 .. code-block:: python